Joey Chestnut to Participate in State Fair Cheese Curd Eating Championship

 Fresh off his world record-breaking performance at the 2018 Nathan's Famous Fourth of July International Hot Dog-Eating Contest in Coney Island, N.Y.
 (74 hot dogs in 10 minutes), Joey Chestnut will compete in next month's first-ever Cheese Curd-Eating Championship at the Wisconsin State Fair.

-The competition will go down at 12 p.m. on Saturday, August 11 at the Associated Bank Amphitheater.
+The competition will go down at 12 p.m. on Saturday, August 11 at the Associated Bank Amphitheater and will last 6 minutes.

 Starting with the event at the State Fair, Major League Eating (the governing body of all stomach-centric sports) will add the cheese curd-eating discipline to their annual slate of sanctioned eating competitions and the winner competitive eater will set the world record (previously not set).